varya/steroids/_posts/steroids_npm/2013-10-04-using-cordova-cli.markdown

 platforms: Android, iOS
 ---

-Starting with version 2.7.26 of Steroids npm, new Steroids projects include `.cordova` and `platforms` folders.
+Starting with version 2.7.26 of Steroids CLI, new Steroids projects include `.cordova` and `platforms` folders.
 This enables you to use the [Cordova CLI](https://github.com/apache/cordova-cli) in your Steroids project folder to create, build and run native Xcode/Eclipse Cordova projects that use your `www` folder for the HTML5 content.

 **The support is currently limited** – you cannot run your Steroids app properly via Xcode or Eclipse, since Steroids.js features are not available in the vanilla Cordova runtime, the `www` folder is copied over instead of `dist` and so on.
 The main use case currently is to facilitate [custom plugin development][developing-custom-plugins] – you don't have to create a whole separate Cordova project.
 We will be improving the integration as we go along.